CompendiumHealth/CompendiumHealth.github.io/docs/zephyr-money/index.md

 }
 </style>

-# How does Zephyr Health make money?
+# How does Compendia make money?

 Consumers don't have to pay anything to browse or make appointments on our platform!
-It's win-win: we charge practice providers a referral fee for every new patient routed to their centers, much as Amazon charges fulfillment and referral fees.
+It's win-win: we partner with self-funded health plans as a benefits plan, and additionally charge practice providers a referral fee for every new patient routed to their centers, much as Amazon charges fulfillment and referral fees.